ThreatConnect-Inc/threatconnect-developer-docs/docs/deployment_config.rst

 allowOnDemand
 ^^^^^^^^^^^^^

-Required property which allows or disallows an app to be run on demand using the "Run Now" button when the app is configured as a job in the ThreatConnect platform.
-This property only applies to Python and Java apps.
+Required property that allows or disallows an App to be run on demand using the **Run Now** button when the App is configured as a Job in the ThreatConnect platform.
+This property only applies to Python and Java Apps.

 apiUserTokenParam
 ^^^^^^^^^^^^^^^^^

-Optional property specifies whether or not the app should use an API user token (which allows access to the datastore).
+Optional property that specifies whether or not the App should use an API user token (which allows access to the datastore)

 displayName
 ^^^^^^^^^^^

-Required property providing the name of the app as it will appear in the ThreatConnect Platform.
+Required property providing the name of the App as it will appear in the ThreatConnect platform

 languageVersion
 ^^^^^^^^^^^^^^^

-Optional property used purely for tracking purposes.
-It does **not** affect the version of Python or Java used by the Job Execution Engine to run the app.
+Optional property used solely for tracking purposes.
+It does **not** affect the version of Python or Java used by the Job Execution Engine to run the App.

 listDelimiter
 ^^^^^^^^^^^^^

-Optional property to set the character that will be used to delimit the values of "Select Many" attributes that are passed into an app.
+Optional property that sets the character used to delimit the values of **Select Many** Attributes that are passed into an App

 minServerVersion
 ^^^^^^^^^^^^^^^^

-Optional string property restricting the ThreatConnect instance from installing the app if it doesn’t meet this version requirement.
-The notation is <major>.<minor>.<patch> (example: "5.4.0").
+Optional string property restricting the ThreatConnect instance from installing the App if it does not meet this version requirement.
+The notation is **<major>.<minor>.<patch>** (e.g., **5.4.0**).

 note
 ^^^^

-Optional property available in Playbook apps under the "?" tooltip when the app parameters are being edited.
-Use this field to describe the purpose of the app in 2-3 sentences.
+Optional property available in Playbook Apps under the **?**" tooltip when the App parameters are being edited.
+Use this field to describe the purpose of the app in two-three sentences.

 programIcon
 ^^^^^^^^^^^

-Optional property providing the icon which will be used to represent Central Spaces apps.
+Optional property providing the icon that will be used to represent Central Spaces Apps

 programLanguage
 ^^^^^^^^^^^^^^^

 Required property describing the language runtime environment used by the ThreatConnect Job Executor.
-It is relevant for apps that run on the Job Execution Engine (Python and Java apps) and can be set to NONE for Spaces apps.
+It is relevant for Apps that run on the Job Execution Engine (Python and Java Apps) and can be set to NONE for Spaces Apps.

 programMain
 ^^^^^^^^^^^

-Required property providing the entry point into the app.
-For Python apps, it is the name of the ``.py`` file (or exclude the extension if running it as a module).
-For Java apps, it is the main class the Job Execution Engine should use when calling the app using the Java Runtime Environment.
+Required property providing the entry point into the App.
+For Python Apps, it is the name of the ``.py`` file (or exclude the extension if running it as a module).
+For Java Apps, it is the main class the Job Execution Engine should use when calling the App using the Java Runtime Environment.

 programVersion
 ^^^^^^^^^^^^^^

-Required property providing the version number for the app that will be displayed "Installed Apps" section available to a system administrator.
-We recommend the use of `Semantic Versioning <https://semver.org/>`_.
-The Semantic Version notation is <major>.<minor>.<patch> (example: "1.0.1").
+Required property providing the version number for the App that will be displayed in the **Installed Apps** section available to a System Administrator.
+ThreatConnect recommends the use of `Semantic Versioning <https://semver.org/>`_.
+The Semantic Version notation is **<major>.<minor>.<patch>** (e.g., **1.0.1**).

 publishOutFiles
 ^^^^^^^^^^^^^^^

-Optional field available for job-style apps that can be scheduled to serve files.
-If this array is populated, the app is responsible for writing the files to the relative "tc_output_path" parameter passed in.
-This will enable HTTP-based file serving of these files for as a unique URL available to the user in ThreatConnect.
+Optional field available for job-style Apps that can be scheduled to serve files.
+If this array is populated, the App is responsible for writing the files to the relative **tc_output_path** parameter that is passed in.
+This will enable HTTP-based file serving of these files as a unique URL available to the user in ThreatConnect.
 This parameter accepts an array of strings and can include file globs.

 repeatingMinutes
 ^^^^^^^^^^^^^^^^

-Optional property which provides a list of minute increments to display in the "Repeat Every…" section in the "Schedule" panel in the Job Wizard.
-This property is relevant only for Python and Java apps for which the developer wants to control how frequently an app can be executed.
+Optional property that provides a list of minute increments to display in the **Repeat Every…** section in the **Schedule** panel of the Job Wizard.
+This property is relevant only for Python and Java Apps for which the developer wants to control how frequently an App can be executed.
 If this property is not defined, the default listing is as follows: [60, 120, 240, 360, 720] .

 runtimeContext
 ^^^^^^^^^^^^^^

-Optional property enabling Spaces apps to be context-aware (context-aware Spaces apps can be added to the **Details** page of an object in the ThreatConnect platform).
-Because this property is an array of strings, the app can be displayed in Spaces under multiple contexts within the ThreatConnect platform, including the **Menu** and **Search** pages.
-This property is only relevant to spaces apps.
+Optional property enabling Spaces Apps to be context aware.
+(Context-aware Spaces Apps can be added to the **Details** screen of an object in the ThreatConnect platform.)
+Because this property is an array of strings, the App can be displayed in Spaces under multiple contexts within the ThreatConnect platform, including the **Menu** and **Search** screens.
+This property is only relevant to Spaces Apps.

-.. note:: Context-aware Spaces apps are passed contextual information via the URL query string when the app is displayed in the ThreatConnect platform.
-The details of those parameters are out of scope for this document.
+.. note:: Context-aware Spaces Apps are passed contextual information via the URL query string when the App is displayed in the ThreatConnect platform.
+The details of those parameters are bewyond the scope of this document.

 The available runtime contexts are: